OrtakYakuza/Projects2024/SoCo-hs24-group-55-a1/README.md

 test_invalid_searchterm()
 -> we only have 3 valid classes for which the vacation booking summary classes should work if one uses a searchterm not related to our classes a value error should be raised which is what this test does. it does this by trying to make a vacation summary with an invalid searchterm

-After writing the tests one of us went through all of the tests to rename and restructurize, so that theyre now organized. for the time we researched about the time.time() function we didnt know how to implement the select pattern functionality so we asked chatgpt: how to implement a select pattern through terminal for running tests.
-Then we decided to use the sys.argv which is quite understandable.
-Additionally we used ChatGPT go get an easier understanding of the colorama documentation with the Prompt:"how do i modify the terminal output using colorama, give me an overview of the syntax". we also changed ({time.time() - start_time:.2f} to ({time.time() - start_time:.5f} so one can see the runtime better.
+after writing the tests and merging them together one of us went through all of the tests to rename and restructurize, so that theyre now organized

+for the time we researched about the time.time() function which we then implemented

+we didnt know how to implement the select pattern functionality so we researched and asked chatgpt: how to implement a select pattern through terminal for running tests. with the given information we decided to use the sys.argv to implement our solution which is quite understandable.

+additionally we used ChatGPT go get an easier understanding of the colorama documentation with the Prompt:"how do i modify the terminal output using colorama, give me an overview of the syntax"

 19.10.24
-implemented some "defensive coding" so that errors are raised with incorrect values and tests also work accordingly
+implemented some "defensive coding" in our vacation_booking.py file so that errors are raised with incorrect values and tests also work accordingly

 20.10.24
-ran into problems with edge case tests which we solved together tried to implement the set up/tear down function that needs to be improved
+ran into problems with our edge case testing which we solved together and then merged to the main branch with solving the merge issue tried to implement the set up/tear down function that needs to be improved and realized that our tests for the vacation booking summary does not function properly

 21.10.24
-fixed the tests for vacation summary as they were not working correctly before and fixed our set up/tear down function we finalized our assignment with a 3 hour call where we went throught the code and tests together to make sure everything works how we want it to
+fixed the tests for vacation summary as they were not working correctly before and fixed our set up/tear down function we also changed ({time.time() - start_time:.2f} to ({time.time() - start_time:.5f} so one can see the runtime better now our test function was working properly as needed which mean we went through all the steps! we finalized our assignment with a 3 hour call where we went throught the code and tests together to make sure everything works how we want it to